-Each group is given by a name (above, run1 and run2) and any number of model settings - anything in the model configuration can be overridden by an override group.
-In the above example, the two runs specify different time subsets, so would run an otherwise identical model over two different periods of time series data.
+Each override is given by a name (e.g. high\cost) and any number of model settings - anything in the model configuration can be overriden by an override.
+In the above example, one override defines higher costs for an onshore\wind tech while the two other overrides specify different time subsets, so would run an otherwise identical model over two different periods of time series data.

-One or several override groups can be applied when running a model, as described in Running a model.
-They can also be used to generate scripts that run a Calliope model with slightly changed settings many times, either sequentially, or in parallel on a high-performance cluster.
+One or several overrides can be applied when running a model, as described in Running a model.
+Overrides can also be combined into scenarios to make applying them at run-time easier.
+Scenarios consist of a name and a list of override names which together form that scenario.

+Scenarios and overrides can be used to generate scripts that run a single Calliope model many times, either sequentially, or in parallel on a high-performance cluster (see Generating scripts to run a model many times).